top of page

 Developing a Good Standing Start

-Learning to position and balance the body, and coordinate movements to react well, and move explosively in an efficient manner up the track from a standing start when the starter doesn't allow cheating, not only can carry over to other sports where athletes start while standing, but can also can carry over to starting positions where the hand(s) is/are in contact with the ground and required to accept some body weight, ie; 3-point and 4-point starts, with and without startin
+Learning to position and balance the body, having the right amount of pre-tension in the system, coordinate movements to react well, and move explosively in an efficient manner up the track from a standing start when the starter doesn't allow cheating, not only can carry over to other sports where athletes start while standing, but can also can carry over to starting positions where the hand(s) is/are in contact with the ground, ie; 3-point and 4-point starts, with and witho

 johnmakell